akkana/metapho/README.md

 It depends on PyGTK, but not on gnome or any other desktop services.

+It also install three scripts:

+notags:
-It includes a program called "notags" that you can run to examine the current directory recursively and tell you about files and directories that still need to be tagged.
+Examine the current directory recursively and tell you about files and directories that still need to be tagged.
 Run it at the root of an image directory that might have untagged subdirectories.

+fotogr:
+Search for files with particular tags.

+photoshare:
+Manage files tagged with "share".

 [Metapho is available on PyPi](https://pypi.python.org/pypi/metapho/), so you can install it as `pip install metapho`